aedocw/devstack-helper/README.md

 # devstack-helper
-A shell script to give you a devstack config with neutron on a single-nic VM
+A shell script to give you a devstack config with neutron (OVS or Linuxbridge) on a single-nic VM

 If you ever have a need to spin up a [Devstack](http://devstack.org) instance you have probably discovered it can get complicated